englekk/handbook-docs/FuseJS/04 - APIs.md

 });
 ```

-### Continues updates: onChanged, startListening, stopListening
+### Continuous updates: onChanged, startListening, stopListening

-Start listening for continues position changes using the desired settings.
-Remember that getting a lot of location data at fast interval and accuracy will drain the battery fast.
+Start listening for position changes continuously using the specified settings.
+Keep in mind that getting a lot of location data with a short interval and high accuracy will drain the battery fast.

 ```
 geoLocation.onChanged = function(location) {
     console.log(JSON.stringify(location));
 };

 var minimumReportInterval = 1000, desiredAccuracyInMeters = 10;
 geoLocation.startListening(minimumReportInterval, desiredAccuracyInMeters);